JoseOmolon/My-Journey-into-Embedded-Systems/README.md

 ## 🚀 The Embedded Pivot

-With IoT, drones, wearables, and VR growing fast,  embedded systems sit at the heart of innovation.
+With IoT, drones, wearables, Smart Consumer Electronics and VR growing fast,  embedded systems sit at the heart of innovation.
 I’m documenting my learning path  as I transition from software to **software + hardware**.